Head vs. Heart: Which One Should You Follow?

 How do you know what your heart is saying?
 Your heart doesn’t have a mouth.

 Say you think you can figure out what your heart is saying.
-Is the heart really fit to be your leader?
+Is the heart fit to be your leader?
 What qualifies it?
 Why should it get to make all the decisions?
 Why not your brain?

 Heck, for that matter, why not your elbow?
 Your shoulder?
 Why not anything?